By using Replypad, you agree to our Cookie Policy.

 An Event can be:

-• Conversation updated – such as status change, new reply, team change, and so on.
+• Ticket updated – such as status change, new reply, team change, and so on.

 Trigger evaluation process:

-1. When an event occurs for a specific conversation, the systems evaluates all active triggers (ones that aren’t paused), one after the other from top to down.
+1. When an event occurs for a specific ticket, the systems evaluates all active triggers (ones that aren’t paused), one after the other from top to down.

-2. When there is an event match, the condition of each trigger is evaluated against the relevant conversation data.
+2. When there is an event match, the condition of each trigger is evaluated against the relevant ticket data.

 3. In case the condition is met, all actions defined for the trigger are executed.
-Such actions may change the conversation’s data, which may create more events.
+Such actions may change the ticket’s data, which may create more events.

 4. When trigger actions are executed, the trigger is marked “executed” and the system restarts the trigger evaluation process from the top, taking into account the new events that may have been added in the previous step (see explanation below).

-5. Each trigger uses the most up-to-date conversation details.
-So if a previous trigger has updated the conversation – the current trigger condition is evaluated against the latest conversation data.
+5. Each trigger uses the most up-to-date ticket details.
+So if a previous trigger has updated the ticket – the current trigger condition is evaluated against the latest ticket data.

 6. Triggers marked as “executed” are always skipped.
 This means that a trigger can only get executed once, during a execution process.